Updated on October 7th, 2020

 While you are enrolled in a drug and alcohol rehab program at Nova Recovery Center, you have complete control over the privacy of your personal information.
 You are entitled to complete confidentiality if you wish, and our staff members will not provide anyone with information about your stay unless you provide explicit consent.

 During the initial enrollment process, a member of our staff will ask you to fill out a consent form.
 On this form, you will have the ability to list any and all entities or individuals that you will allow to receive information about your addiction treatment.
-You also have the ability to add or remove the names of individuals and entities from this list at any time.
+You also can add or remove the names of individuals and entities from this list at any time.

 Understandably, if you wish to keep your addiction treatment between you and your immediate family members, you may also have concerns about other clients or visitors recognizing you while you’re enrolled at a local rehab center.